 Speak to an LLP mortgage specialist

-Our advisors understand that all businesses are different.
 Lenders will need to know the fine details of the LLP, such as the number of directors, shareholdings and profits.
-There’s a lot more that goes into a mortgage for an LLP, such as maximising affordability and securing the best possible product that’s available.
+There’s a lot more that goes into a mortgage for an LLP, such as maximising affordability and securing the best possible deal that’s available.

 As a business, you’ll want to ensure that you’re not overpaying on your mortgage.
 For this reason, it’s crucial to speak to advisors that are independent.
 This is so they’re able to shop around for the best deal you’ll be eligible for.